Smart Contract Auditor skill

 }

-Echidna (Property-Based Fuzzing)
+Echidna / Medusa (Property-Based Fuzzing)

-brew install echidna # or download binary
+brew install echidna # or download a release binary from crytic/echidna

 echidna . --contract VaultEchidna --test-mode assertion --test-limit 50000